paldhous/ucb/2019/dataviz/md/class3.md

 ![](./img/class3_27.jpg)

 However, we need each country to be filled with color by region.
 Using `Show Me`, switch to the `filled maps` option, and each nation should fill with color.
 Drag `Region` to `Color` and see how the same color scheme we used previously carries over to the map.
 Click on `Color`, set the transparency to 75% to match the line chart and remove the borders.
-Also click on `Tooltip` and uncheck `Show tooltips` so that no tooltip appears on the legend.
+Also click on `Tooltip` and uncheck `Show tooltips` so that no tooltip appears on the map legend.

 We will use this map as a color legend, so its separate color legend is unnecessary.
 Click the color legend’s title bar and select `Hide Card` to remove it from the visualization.
 Also remove the `Sheet 3` title.